sanjay-azad/home/c0/intro.md

 Let me give some examples:

-When we aspire to do something, we are generally motivated by the demand of the situation to put us to work.
+When we aspire to do something, we are generally motivated by the demand of the situation and society to put us to work and give output.
+This is altruist aspect.
 But we will do it only when there is something for us in store.
-You might think it as a corrupted human psychology, but its existence is real in worldly events and even in defining the spiritual words mentioned previously.
+You might think it as a corrupted human psychology, but its existence is real in worldly events.
+This is the selfish aspect.

+They find presence even in defining the spiritual words mentioned previously.

 - True transparency requires revealing both - altruist & selfieh motives

 Talking about transparency, when we go in a co-operative enviroment - the motivation behind the other person's intentions remain unclear till the selfish motives are known completely.

-So knowing them required knowing two faces - altruist & selfish.
+So knowing them required knowing the two faces - altruistic & selfish.

 With this background - let's now come to the point of defining the words.